Go with the flow: endless sweeping trails + big skies on our mountain bike tour Yukon

 Mountain Bike Tour Yukon Itinerary

 The flow of your mountain bike tour Yukon has been designed to become progressively more technical throughout the course of the week.
-Your guides will coach you through each new challenge so that you make the most of your Yukon experience and go home a more technically skilled and confident mountain biker.
+Your guides will give you tips to help you go home a more technically skilled and confident mountain biker.

 - +Arrival in Canada - refresh + prepare for your adventure

-If you’re travelling a long way or across several time zones to Canada then we recommend arriving in Whitehorse a day or two early to allow your body to adjust and to make sure any flight or luggage days don’t spoil your trip.
+We recommend arriving in Whitehorse a day or two early to allow your body to adjust to local time and to make sure any flight or luggage days don’t spoil your trip.

 - +Day 1 - Welcome to Whitehorse!

-Over a welcoming and delicious Yukon-style barbecue and some locally-crafted beers we’ll go over the detailed itinerary for your week of unforgettable mountain biking in Canada, and build and tune our bikes.
+Over a welcoming and delicious Yukon-style dinner with locally-crafted beers we’ll go over the detailed itinerary for your week of unforgettable mountain biking in Canada, and build and tune our bikes.

 - +Day 2 - Yukon River Trail